JoinColony/colonyNetwork/docs/interfaces/extensions/votingreputation.md

 ### ▸ `getVoterRewardRange(uint256 _motionId, uint256 _voterRep, address _voterAddress):uint256 _rewardMin, uint256 _rewardMax`

 Get the range of potential rewards for a voter on a specific motion, intended to be used when the motion is in the reveal state.
-Once a motion is in the reveal state the reward is known, and getVoterRewardRange should be used.
+Once a motion is in the reveal state and the reward is known, getVoterReward should be used.

 **Parameters**